Prithvee905/ai-summarizer/README.md

 * Chose minimal UI to focus on functionality
 * Used regex-based JSON extraction to handle imperfect LLM responses
 * Skipped authentication due to assignment scope
+* I used a regex-based approach to extract JSON from the model response instead of implementing a full schema validation system, to keep the solution simple and within the time constraint.
+* The UI is intentionally minimal to prioritize core functionality and LLM integration.
+* A single API endpoint was used to maintain simplicity and clarity in the architecture.
 ---

 ## Future Improvements

-* File upload support
+* Add support for file uploads (e.g., PDF, TXT)
-* Batch processing
+* Implement batch processing for multiple inputs
-* Custom output formats
+* Allow customizable output formats
-* Better UI styling
+* Improve UI/UX with better styling and responsiveness

 ---